bioidiap/bob/doc/tutorial.rst

 classify the Iris flowers is given in :doc:`example`.

-However, most of the databases contain face images, speech data or videos that are used for biometric recognition and presentation attack detection (anti- spoofing).
+However, most of the databases contain face images, speech data or videos that are used for biometric recognition and presentation attack detection (anti-spoofing).
 A complete (and growing) list of database packages can be found in our `Packages`_.

 Several databases that can be used for biometric recognition share a common interface, which is defined in the :any:`bob.bio.base.database.BioDatabase`